Job Prospects... At a glance

 Source: Statistics NZ Census and MBIE projections.
 Percentages are compound annual growth rates.

 *Growth projections are for the broader category “Air and Marine Transport Professionals”.

 Employment of air traffic controllers increased between 2006 and 2013, but it is still a small occupation in terms of employment.
-Employment growth for the broader category ‘Air transport professionals’ is projected to be at 1.0% annually until 2021, and then fall by 0.5% annually until 2026.
+Employment growth for the broader category ‘Air transport professionals’ is projected to be at 0.1% annually until 2023, and at 1.0% annually until 2028.
 Because of the small size of the occupation and the small growth in employment, only a few job openings come up each year.

 Source: Statistics NZ Census and MBIE projections

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-*Three years after completion of L5 or 6 Diploma - Aerospace Engineering & Technology.
+*Three years after completion of L5, 6 or 7 Diploma - Aerospace Engineering & Technology.

-About half of all graduates were in employment and the other half was in further study or overseas three years after completing a Level 5 or 6 diploma in the broader category ‘Aerospace engineering and technology’.
+Most graduates were in employment after completing a Level 5, 6 or 7 diploma in the broader category ‘Aerospace engineering and technology’.
 Almost none were receiving a benefit.
-The median salary was around $40,000.
+The median salary was around $50,000.
 Note: graduates who are employed as air traffic controllers are likely to earn significantly more than this three years after graduation.

 Air traffic controllers are not on Immigration New Zealand’s immediate skill shortage list.